swagtop/bevy-flake/docs/details.md

 [sysroot]: https://github.com/trcrsired/windows-msvc-sysroot

+## What is the future of `bevy-flake`?

+I would like for `bevy-flake` to provide a `rustPlatform` configured to use its wrapped Rust toolchain.
+The main blocker for this right now, are the Windows MSVC targets, with the reasoning listed above.

+With this, users would be able to build _truly_ reproducable programs, with the Nix build system.

 ## What am I allowed to do with the `bevy-flake` repo?

 You can do whatever you want with it.